oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   - if this schema definition is for a map key, then the schema_type must be derived originally from string.

-- schema_description: represents the optional description of the schema definition

 - schema_validation_clause: represents the optional validation clause for entries of the specified schema.